Table of Contents

 The way that this cannabinoid is made is unique and can only be done by professionals in lab settings.
 As we’ve mentioned, this compound cannot be created without human intervention.

 To make PHC, experts work with a delta-9 THC acetate.
-This acetate is the result of combining the THC cannabinoid with a chemical called acetic anhydride.
+This acetate molecule is the result of combining the THC cannabinoid with a chemical called acetic anhydride.

 Does PHC Get You High?